Subhamaym06/IC-Verifier/README.md

 |----------------|------------------|
 | 1 – 16         | 31 – 46          |

-> Pin 31 connects to Pin 1 of the ZIF socket, Pin 32 to Pin 2, and so on up to Pin 46 → Pin 16.
+> Pin 1 of ZIF socket connects to Pin 31 of the Arduino, Pin 2 to Pin 32, and so on up to Pin 16 → Pin 46.

 ---